Is an air source heat pump right for my home? A new independent service from…

 Why is my central heating pump noisy?

-A central heating pump is a component located near the boiler, that pushes the hot water to the radiators.
+If you reside in the UK and have central heating installed in your home, then it is likely that you have heard the noisy sounds produced by the pump.
+The central heating pump is an essential component of the system, responsible for pumping water throughout the heating circuit.
+As it moves the water, the pump generates noise.
+However, if the pump’s noise level suddenly increases, it can be concerning, especially if you don’t know the root cause.
 This article will take you through the common causes of a faulty central heating pump.
 If there is a problem with your pump, then it could lead to cold radiators and even leaks.

 Pump shaft incorrectly installed

 If a central heating pump has been installed incorrectly, it will result in a whole host of problems.
 The pump needs to be fitted horizontally at a specific angle, if not, then the pump’s performance will be negatively impacted.
 If you find yourself in this situation, then it is important that you contact a Gas Safe registered engineer, as a pump installed in the wrong position will wear out much sooner.

 Naturally, when water circulates around the central heating system, it brings rust, sludge and other debris with it.
 As time goes on, this gradually builds up and can turn into a blockage.

 Luckily, to fix this, the blockage can easily be cleaned away.
 To stop the central heating system from being blocked again, a heating engineer can perform a powerflush.
 This procedure sends chemicals around the system to clear it out.

 You can also have a magnetic filter installed, to collect debris before it has a chance to form a blockage.